lrolofson/lrolofson.github.io/about.markdown

 This is Leland.
 You can call him Lee if you prefer monosyllabic names.

 {{ ageYears | round }} years old.
 Huge dork.
 Mostly harmless.
-Mediocre at lots of things.
+Mediocre at lots of things, including:

+* tinkering with computers and other electronics
+* video games like:
+    * rocket soccer
+    * factorio
+    * anything by zachtronics
+* movies

 <br>